 - a.
 Describe the central focus and purpose of the content you will teach in the learning segment. - b.
 Given the central focus, describe how the standards and learning objectives within your learning segment address - facts and concepts - inquiry, interpretation, or analysis skills - building and supporting arguments or conclusions - c.
-Explain how your plans build on each other to help young adolescents make connections between facts, concepts, and inquiry, interpretation, or analysis skills to build and support arguments or conclusions about historical events, a topic/theme, or a social studies phenomenon. - d.
-Explain how you will help young adolescents make interdisciplinary or integrative connections between the central focus of the learning segment and other subject areas.
+Explain how your plans build on each other to help students make connections between facts, concepts, and inquiry, interpretation, or analysis skills to build and support arguments or conclusions about historical events, a topic/theme, or a social studies phenomenon.